 That said, if you are a transfer student bringing in credits from another institution, then you do not need to retake prerequisites for your professional school application.
 That includes transfer students who are transferring from community college as well as four-year institutions.
 The quality of your education will be tested in the coursework that you take once you enroll at the university.

-The Pharmacy College Admission Test is the standardized exam that pharmacy school admissions use as a standardized metric to measure an applicant's readiness for their program.
+The Pharmacy College Admission Test is a standardized exam that pharmacy school admissions use as a standardized metric to measure an applicant's readiness for their program.
 Of the 9 Pharmacy programs in Texas, one recommends taking the PCAT (Texas Southern University College of Pharmacy and Health Sciences); one does not require or consider the PCAT (University of Texas at Tyler), and the remaining 7 consider PCAT to be optional.

 The PCAT is offered during July, September, January, and February.
 Additional dates are sometimes available in October or November.